dell/csm-docs/content/docs/deployment/csmoperator/_index.md

 * Modify the installation

   * Update the driver config version and image tag

   * Update the Observability config version, csm-topology image and the driver metrics images(e.g. for CSI PowerScale driver, the metrics driver image would be `csm-metrics-powerscale`)

+>NOTE:

+* In observability module upgrade, only `n-1` to `n` upgrade is supported, e.g. if the current observability version is `v1.7.x`, it can be upgrade to `1.8.x`.
+* Upgrade to csm-operator and csi-driver first which support the corresponding observability module version.

 ## Custom Resource Definitions
 As part of the Dell CSM Operator installation, a CRD representing configuration for the CSI Driver and CSM Modules is also installed.